MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ## Azure login

 To use Azure login, you first need to add your Azure Service Principal as a secret to your GitHub repository.
+In this example, we will create a secret named `AZURE_CREDENTIALS` that you can use to authenticate with Azure.

 ### Create a service principal and add it as a GitHub secret

 1. [Create a new service principal](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) in the Azure Portal.

     ```azurecli
        az ad sp create-for-rbac -n "MyAppName"